Navigate Tairāwhiti - projects

-Ngati Oneone in partnership with the Department of Conservation and Council are redeveloping the Cook Landing site connecting to Titirangi with a pedestrian bridge and developing the commemoration site of Te Maro, a significant Ngati Oneone tipuna.
+Ngati Oneone in partnership with the Department of Conservation and Council redeveloped the Cook Landing site and the commemoration site of Te Maro, a significant Ngati Oneone tipuna.

 The landing site is one of only 3 national historic reserves in New Zealand and marks the arrival of James Cook and the Endeavour in 1769.

-The redevelopment will also acknowledge the location of the Whare Wananga Puhi Kai Iti and the landing site of the navigator Maia’s waka circa 1300.
+The redevelopment also acknowledges the location of the Whare Wananga Puhi Kai Iti and the landing site of the navigator Maia’s waka circa 1300.

 The bespoke pedestrian bridge will reflect storytelling and interpretation of 1000 years of arrival and navigation in our region.

-The entire redevelopment will provide a visitor experience of 1000 years of our navigational history through installation of taonga, improved heritage interpretation and storytelling elements, connections, landscaping and amenities.
+The entire redevelopment provides a visitor experience of 1000 years of our navigational history through installation of taonga, improved heritage interpretation and storytelling elements, connections, landscaping and amenities.

 Funding of $3.1m from the Lottery Significant project fund and $1.6m Provincial Growth Fund have been received to date.

 Titirangi maunga restoration